 Mark's personal interest in Carers Victoria arose after being confronted with needing to provide joint primary care for his mother following the sudden death of his father.
 This set of circumstances has provided him with a first hand understanding of the difficulties that carers face in negotiating their way through the system.

 At a professional level Mark has held senior roles in a range for profit and not for profit organisations.
-Presently Mark is the Director Corporate Services at the Victorian Cytology Service, reporting to the CEO.
-Previous roles include Senior Executive at Rural Ambulance Victoria, State Manager with Brambles and State Operations Manager with Rentokil Initial.
+Presently Mark is General Manager ANZ at Esendex Australia Pty Ltd. Previous roles include Director Corporate Services at VCS Ltd, Director Corporate Services at Rural Ambulance Victoria, State Manager with Brambles and State Operations Manager with Rentokil Initial.
 The specific skills that Mark brings to the Board include: building relationships with stakeholders including government, finance, marketing, business development, human resources, commercial, strategy and operations.

 Mark is a Member of the Australian Institute of Company Directors and has a MBA from the Melbourne Business School and a Bachelor of Science from the University of Melbourne.